Botanical: Corydalis ambigua

 Some recent research suggests action on the thyroid and adrenal cortex.

 Corydalis Herbal Supplement should always be used under the supervision of a health care provider.
 Children, pregnant or nursing women should not use Corydalis, nor should those who have severe liver or kidney disease.
-Overuse (many times the recommended dosage) may lead to toxicity or hepatitis, and use of Corydalis may cause nausea, fatigue or vertigo.
+Overuse (many times the recommended dosage) may lead to toxicity or hepatitis, and use of Corydalis may cause liver injury, nausea, fatigue or vertigo.
 Care should be taken with the use of this herb, as it may be habit forming.
 Corydalis may enhance the effects of sedatives, including alcohol and benzodiazepines, and should not be used at the same time.